 We highly encourage families who can attend Sci-Tech in Israel to do so, as it is an adventure of a lifetime.
-However, we recognize that the Sci-Tech Israel program is not accessible or meaningful to everyone, and we wanted to make sure that all our 11th graders have a chance to be with their Sci-Tech community this summer whether in Byfield or in Israel!
+However, we recognize that the Sci-Tech Israel program is not accessible to everyone, and we wanted to make sure that all our 11th graders have a chance to be with their Sci-Tech community this summer whether in Byfield or in Israel!

 Can 12th graders who are going on the Sci-Tech Israel trip attend the Machon Teen Leadership Program?
 Unfortunately, the Sci-Tech Israel trip overlaps with the dates for our Machon Teen Leadership program.
 Our Machon Program is a full-summer, immersive teen leadership and Counselor-In-Training experience and it is not possible to start the program later in the summer.
 Additionally, because of the two-week quarantine period required when traveling internationally due to COVID-19, it would not currently be possible to attend both Sci-Tech Israel (run by NFTY in Israel) and the final weeks of our summer program in Byfield.

 Is my child ready for overnight camp?
 We believe that all children are capable of having a rewarding overnight summer camp experience.
 Our two-week sessions are a great choice for families looking for a shorter experience.
 Our camp professionals are happy to discuss preparing your child for their first summer at camp to ensure it will be a successful experience!